 Woodward, shaming himself and his paper, once said it was risky for journalists to write anything that might look silly if WMD were ultimately found in Iraq.
 Rather than look silly, they greased the path to war.
 “There was an attitude among editors: Look, we’re going to war, why do we even worry about all the contrary stuff?” admitted the Post’s Pentagon correspondent Thomas Ricks in 2004.
 And this classic from a top reporter, Karen DeYoung: “We are inevitably the mouthpiece for whatever administration is in power.“

 Alright then.
 So much for “journalism.”

 So what was so awful about Mitchell’s piece?
 It merely restated those facts as well as calling out others for similar ridiculous statements.
-Apparently the Washington Post feels enough time has passed to begin dropping even its self-critiques down the memory hole.
+Apparently the Washington Post feels enough time has past to begin dropping even its self-critiques down the memory hole.
 Now no one screwed up, the media never failed.
 This new version is the past and no other past could have existed.